CS2103AUG2016-T16-C3/addressbook-level4/docs/UserGuide.md

 <a id="venue"></a>
 #### At a certain venue: `venue`
-_Going to university and ended up at the mall?
+_Going to university but somehow ended up wandering at the mall aimlessly?
 Remember your destination with this extension._<br>
 Format: `venue <description of venue>`

 Examples: